What you need to know about a staged email migration

-If you're comfortable setting up a migration to Office 365, here are the tasks that need to be done.
+If you're comfortable setting up a migration to Microsoft 365 or Office 365, here are the tasks that need to be done.

-Using either Microsoft Azure Active Directory Synchronization Tool or Microsoft Azure Active Directory Sync Services (AAD Sync) to synchronize and create your on-premises users in Office 365.
+Using either Microsoft Azure Active Directory Synchronization Tool or Microsoft Azure Active Directory Sync Services (AAD Sync) to synchronize and create your on-premises users in Microsoft 365 or Office 365.

 Configuring Exchange Server by using the Exchange admin center.

-Changing your organization's MX record to point to Office 365 when the migration is complete.
+Changing your organization's MX record to point to Microsoft 365 or Office 365 when the migration is complete.
 Your MX record is how other mail systems find the location of your email system.
-Changing your MX record allows other mail systems to begin to send email directly to the new mailboxes in Office 365.
+Changing your MX record allows other mail systems to begin to send email directly to the new mailboxes in Microsoft 365 or Office 365.

 To finish a staged email migration successfully, it's a good idea to be comfortable doing these tasks:

 You configure or verify that directory synchronization is working.